shahidost/Baseline4VTKEL/Example/README.md

-**This directory consists of files produced by VTKEL system for single entry document.**
+*This directory consists of some inference files produced by VT-LinKEr system.*